• Skip to primary navigation

 Mace, on the other hand, is a spice derived from the lacy coating of nutmeg seed and has a more subtle aroma than its counterpart.

-It is crucial to note that even though both mace and nutmeg come from the same plant species, they exhibit unique characteristics that make them suitable for different applications in culinary preparations.
+Even though both mace and nutmeg come from the same plant species, they exhibit unique characteristics that make them suitable for different applications in culinary preparations.

 Therefore, it would be best advised to choose one over the other according to their intended usage rather than interchangeably using them.